U.S. labor board judge rejects McDonald's bid to settle franchisees' case

 Fight for $15, a union-backed worker advocacy group that organized the protests, had asked Esposito to reject the settlement.

-The group’s lawyer, Mary Joyce Carlson, in a statement on Tuesday said McDonald’s and the Trump administration agreed to the “sham” settlement “to hand the company a get-out-of-jail-free card for illegally harassing, surveilling and firing minimum-wage workers who joined together and spoke out for a better life.”
+The group’s lawyer, Mary Joyce Carlson, in a statement on Tuesday said McDonald’s and the government agreed to the “sham” settlement “to hand the company a get-out-of-jail-free card for illegally harassing, surveilling and firing minimum-wage workers who joined together and spoke out for a better life.”

 Business groups have said that a ruling against McDonald’s could upend the franchising model by making franchisors more vulnerable to lawsuits and requiring them to bargain with unions representing franchise workers.

-The case is seen as an important test of how a 2015 National Labor Relations Board decision that made it easier to prove that a company is liable for labor law violations by contractors would apply to franchisees.
+The case is seen as an important test of how a 2015 NLRB decision that made it easier to prove that a company is liable for labor law violations by contractors would apply to franchisees.

 Fight for $15 filed dozens of legal claims on behalf of McDonald’s workers beginning in 2012.